 We continue to use the DigiKnow network (TV’s located in dining commons and residence halls) to reach a large percentage of the student population.
 This network has allowed us to promote our initiatives, policies and event without using paper.
 DigiKnow has effectively eliminated the need for informational flyers and table-tents in our dining facilities –reducing paper and costs.
 We use DigiKnow to market all of the above educational events.

-10) Nutrition Blog: Danielle’s Bread and a Bit of Butter
+10. Nutrition Blog: Danielle’s Bread and a Bit of Butter

 Our dietitian started her own blog in January of 2014.
 The blog is about nutrition and is written in a straightforward and realistic manner.
 Essentially, what our dietitian wants to answer is “what should you be eating?”
 She answers this question with each blog post, discussing pros and cons about various topics.
 Some of the most popular blog posts include a post about a nondairy almond cheese and easy changes to make to your diet.
 This has been a great tool for our students to ask nutrition related questions, and also to stay current on nutrition trends and fads.
 Environmental interns were also able to create guest blog posts about the definition of organic and fair-trade coffee beans.

-11) Gaucho Bright Program
+11. Gaucho Bright Program

 The Gaucho Bright Program is a nutrition wellness program developed to promote healthy eating, and increase the health and wellness of our student and campus population.

-Some of the main reasons we decided to implement this program include
+Some of the main reasons we decided to implement this program include:

-Providing resources for students to make educated choices
+To provide a resources for students to make educated choices

 To provide a simple solution to eat healthfully in the dining commons